petrumateibogdan/Cybersecurity-Journey/TryHackMe/Cyber Security 101 /M05-Networking.md

-# Wireshark: The Basics

-I just finished the Wireshark basics room on TryHackMe.
-Since I need to retain this for future packet analysis and CTFs, I've summarized every technical detail and feature I learned about the tool.

 ##  What I Learned About Wireshark
 I learned that Wireshark is an open-source network packet analyzer used to sniff live traffic and inspect `.pcap` files.
 * **Crucial distinction:** It is **not** an Intrusion Detection System (IDS).
 It does not flag alerts or modify packets; it only reads them.
 Detecting anomalies relies entirely on my own investigation skills.